On Air Now Rob & Laura 6:00am - 10:00am Email

 3.16 Premises security and CCTV

-3.16.1 Our premises are locked at night and alarmed with an automatic call made to a member of management if the alarm is activated].
+3.16.1 Our premises are locked at night and alarmed with an automatic notification sent to a member of management if the alarm is activated.
+The area of the building that allows external access and where the alarm panel is located is covered by CCTV for safety and security reasons and the protection of staff and visitors.

 3.16.2 Internal administrative offices are locked after normal working hours to prevent unauthorised access to personal data held in those offices during the night / early morning shifts by programme personnel and their on-air guests.

-3.16.3 Our premises are protected by external CCTV.
-Images captured and stored on the CCTV can be accessed only by the following personnel: Ciara O’Connor Sean Ashmore
+3.16.3 Our premises are protected by internal/external CCTV.
+Images captured and stored on the CCTV can be accessed only by the following personnel: Ciara O’Connor, Dave Harrington & Sean Ashmore

 3.16.15 We ensure we have easily legible and prominently placed notices in our building advising Staff as well as members of the public visiting the station that the premises are protected by CCTV.